byu-cpe/Maeser/sphinx-docs/development/flask_example.md

-# Maeser Package Example
+# Maeser Example (with Flask)

-This README explains an example program that demonstrates how to use the `maeser` package to create a simple conversational AI application with multiple chat branches and user authentication.
+This README explains an example program that demonstrates how to use the `maeser` package to create a simple conversational AI application with multiple chat branches and user authentication that is rendered on a Flask web server.

-The `example/example.py` file's code is shown below.
+The `example/flask_example.py` file's code is shown below.
 You can run the example application by running:

 ```shell
 python example/example.py